BrightspaceUI/core/components/button/README.md

 **Accessibility:**

-To make your `d2l-button-icon` accessible to screen reader users, use the following properties when applicable:
+To make your `d2l-button-icon` accessible, use the following properties when applicable:

 | Attribute | Description |
 |--|--|